FAIR-Universe/HEP-Challenge/docs/pages/prizes.md

 🥉 Third Place: $500

 Eligibility is determined by the Terms and Conditions that all participants must agree with to enter the challenge.

+In addition to monetary prizes, a jury will evaluate models for which a short write-up will have been submitted.
+The models will be evaluated in terms of score, practicality, frugality in terms of resources and novelty.

+The special jury prizes will be funded invitations to NeurIPS 2024 or a dedicated workshop at CERN, Geneva, Switzerland.